Graduate Certificate in Clinical Laboratory Science

-- Earned bachelor’s degree from a regionally accredited university in related science major of microbiology, biology or equivalent.
+- A bachelor’s degree from a regionally accredited university with a major in microbiology, biology, or another related field.
 Students with international degrees should check the CLS website for more information (http://cls.sfsu.edu).

 - International students must score at least 80 on the internet-based TOEFL, or a 550 on the paper-based test with a Test of Written English (TWE) of at least 4.

-- Science course preparation to include courses in hematology, immunology, medical microbiology, quantitative chemistry analysis, biochemistry, physics, and college-level mathematics.
+- Science course preparation that includes courses in hematology, immunology, medical microbiology, quantitative chemistry analysis, biochemistry, physics, and college-level mathematics.

 - Eligibility for a trainee license from the State of California Department of Health, Laboratory Field Services.

-- Completion of the application form, which includes three letters of reference.
+- A complete application form and three letters of reference.